 Occipitofrontalis

-The occipitofrontalis (also known as the epicranius muscle) is a facial muscle of the calvaria region consisting of paired occipital and frontal bellies, which are connected to each other by the epicranial aponeurosis.
+The occipitofrontalis muscle (also known as the epicranius muscle) is a facial muscle of the calvaria region consisting of occipital belly and frontal belly, which are connected to each other by the epicranial aponeurosis.

 Occipital belly (Occipitalis muscle)